PreK - 8th Grade

-Legal disclaimer: This section is one family's story and how they meet the mandatory school attendance laws in Nebraska.
+Legal disclaimer: This page provides suggestions and information on how to meet the mandatory school attendance laws in Nebraska.
 It is not intended and should not be used as definitive legal advice.
 In most states, parents find a variety of legal methods to pursue the educational approach that they prefer for their child.

 Homeschooling in Nebraska

-I feel very fortunate to be homeschooling in Nebraska.
-Nebraska is a very easy state to homeschool in and I love that there's no mandatory testing.
-For the most part, homeschooling is very well known and accepted.
-We've lived in Omaha for two years now and I am still finding new homeschooling activities, groups, or organizations to be a part of.
-I imagine that there may not be quite as many resources for homeschoolers in the rural parts of Nebraska, but around Lincoln and Omaha...there are unlimited possibilities!
-My kids enjoy homeschool p.e.classes, art classes, playgroups, field trips, and much more!
+Many moms feel very fortunate to homeschool in Nebraska.
+Nebraska is a very easy state when it comes to homeschooling.
+There isn't any mandatory testing and, for the most part, homeschooling is very well known of and accepted.
+While there may not be an overwhelming amount of resources for homeschoolers in the rural parts of Nebraska, there are seemingly unlimited resources around Lincoln and Omaha.
+Children can often enjoy homeschool P.E. classes, art classes, playgroups, field trips, and more.
 Many local businesses also offer homeschool discounts, just like teachers might receive.

 I LOVE Time4Learning!
 It holds the attention of my kids, plus I can keep track of their learning without hovering over their shoulders.